PrizmDoc® v14.2 Release - Updated

 If you want to start the Docker container in the background, add the -d option to docker run to run the container in disconnected mode.

-NOTE: As of PrizmDoc Viewer v13.19, the Docker container starts a single PAS instance.
+NOTE: As of PrizmDoc v13.19, the Docker container starts a single PAS instance.
 We recommend that you run multiple containers when you need a PAS cluster.
 However, you can set the environment variable LEGACY_RUN_MULTIPLE_INSTANCES=YES to run multiple PAS instances in the container.
 The number of instances depends on the CPU cores count on the host machine.

 4. Check PAS health